 CCF is available to help with ideas and provide guidance for your Bake for a Cure event.
-Once you have the details of your event, please complete CCF's event registration form and email Stormy Bell at sbell@childrenscardiomyopathy.org.
+Once you have the details of your event, please complete CCF's event registration form and email the CCF Team at info@childrenscardiomyopathy.org.

 Our Bake for a Cure Resources page provides downloadable items to enhance your bake sale event.
-You may request CCF's bake sale starter kit for basic items to get ready: